mate-academy/kt-get-min-and-max/README.md

-# Find min and max
+# Find Min and Max

-Given an array of integers.
-Return the array with only two elements.
-The first element is the minimum value, and the second is the maximum and in an array.
+You have an array of integers.
+Return a new array with only two elements of the given array: the first with the minimum value and the second with the maximum value.